Bigdata-AI-Minor/FLASK_APP_FRONT-END/README.md

 BigData en AI minor
 ==================================
 In this focus we will focus on taking a picture and sending it to the back-end.
-After that we will get a response back as a response which we will display.
+After that we will get a response back from the back-end which we will display.
 The application will ask for premission to use the camera and access the location.
 If those tose are not accepted there cannot be made a picture and the application will not be used

 ==================================

 This application works as follow:
   - a user thake a picture
   - the picture is saved locally on the system